jgvhabets/pyaDBS_ReTuneC04/README.md

 ### Important Notes

 - don't use camelBack typing for Classnames, rather capitals at first letter
+- stick with normal python classes to avoid problematic inheritance from normal classes into dataclasses

 ### Contributors:
 - <a href="https://github.com/jgvhabets">Jeroen Habets</a>